MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-bw/import-vs-directquery.md

 ## Import Connections

-When you connect to a data source with Power BI Desktop, the Navigator will allow you to select a set of tables (for relational sources) or a set of source objects (for multidimensional sources).
+When you connect to a data source with Power BI Desktop, the navigator will allow you to select a set of tables (for relational sources) or a set of source objects (for multidimensional sources).

 For SAP BW connections, you can select the objects you want to include in your query from the tree displayed.
 You can select an InfoProvider or BEx query for an InfoProvider, expand its key figures and dimensions, and select specific key figures, characteristics, attributes (properties), or hierarchies to be included in your query.

 The selection defines a query that will return a flattened data set consisting of columns and rows.
 The selected characteristics levels, properties and key figures will be represented in the data set as columns.
 The key figures are aggregated according to the selected characteristics and their levels.
-A preview of the data is displayed in the Navigator.
+A preview of the data is displayed in the navigator.
 You can edit these queries in Power Query prior to loading the data, for example to apply filters, or aggregate the data, or join different tables.

 When the data defined by the queries is loaded, it will be imported into the Power BI in-memory cache.